dnduong/SunPower/README.md

 # SunPower

-Hello, my name is Nguyen, I am working for TotalEnergies as a Deep Learning Reseacher and Computer Vision Engineer for my end-of-studies internship (6 months).
-I am working on the project " Satellite Imagery & AI : Prediction of solar photovoltaic potential from open data".
+Hello, my name is Nguyen.
+I am working at TotalEnergies as a Deep Learning Researcher and Computer Vision Engineer for my end-of-studies internship (6 months) on the project " Satellite Imagery & AI: Prediction of solar photovoltaic potential from open data".
 A set of 4 algorithms have been developped until now (3rd month of my internship):

 1. Roof segmentation: given an images detect roof geometry
 2. Roof materials: given a roof indicates the composition zinc, ardoise and so on (work not that great ;))